 1. Centralizing Data

-Centrailizing data is the backbone of this process.
-By consolidating information from CRM systems like HubSpot, marketing campaigns, and other external sources, organizations create a robust data environment.
-This centralized approach enhances the accuracy of predictions by providing a comprehensive view of sales activities.
+Centralizing data is the backbone of this process.
+Organizations create a robust data environment by consolidating information from CRM systems like HubSpot, marketing campaigns, and other external sources.

 2. Defining the Sales Cycle and Key Metrics